julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, January 02, 2025.
+Friday, January 03, 2025.
 Quote of the day:

-> "Where there is love there is life." - Mahatma Gandhi
+> "Because tomorrow, the sun will rise.
+Who knows what the tide may bring." - Chuck Noland